Shakhboz06/Event-Booking-Rest-API/README.md

-Here’s a suggested structure for your README.md to provide clear and detailed information about your Event Booking REST API:

----

 # Event Booking REST API

 A high-performance REST API for managing events and bookings, built with Go.
 This API supports event creation, user reservations, JWT-based authentication, and search/filter capabilities.